brbester/bblambda/docs/README.md

 ## bblambda

-An example implementation of a Cisco Spark bot in AWS Lambda using APIGateway on the front end, and DynamoDB on the back...
+An example implementation of a Webex Teams bot in AWS Lambda using APIGateway on the front end, and DynamoDB on the back...

 ### Installation